 Figure 2-1 illustrates the B-P Build Alternatives being evaluated in this EIR/EIS.
 The impact analysis presented in this EIR/EIS extends from the Bakersfield Station to the Palmdale Station.
-As noted previously, the Fresno to Bakersfield Project Section documents (including the Fresno to Bakersfield Section Draft Supplemental EIR/EIS [Authority and FRA 2017] and Fresno to Bakersfield Section Final Supplemental EIR/EIS [Authority 2018a] for the LGA) analyze the portion of the alignment from the Bakersfield Station to Oswell Street.
+As noted previously, the Fresno to Bakersfield Project Section documents (including the Fresno to Bakersfield Section Draft Supplemental EIR/EIS [Authority and FRA 2017] and Fresno to Bakersfield Section Final Supplemental EIR [Authority 2018a] for the LGA) analyze the portion of the alignment from the Bakersfield Station to Oswell Street.
 That analysis is summarized in this document and is incorporated by reference.
 The B-P Build Alternatives evaluated herein represent a preliminary level of design and are summarized in Table 2-12.
-Table 2-13 identifies tunnel portal facilities and infrastructure elements for the proposed Bakersfield to Palmdale Project Section.
-Nine paralleling stations, three substations, and one switching station would be located within Kern County for this project section.
+Table 2-13 identifies tunnel portal facilities and infrastructure elements for the proposed Bakersfield to Palmdale Project Section tunnels.
+Table 2-14 lists proposed traction power locations for the Bakersfield to Palmdale Project Section.
+Nine paralleling stations, three substations, and three switching stations would be located within Kern County for this project section.
 Two paralleling stations and one switching station would also be located within Los Angeles County.